 Requirements for a Temporary APRN Permit

-- Enclose a copy of your original certification document or current re-certification card.
+- A copy of your original certification document or current re-certification card.

-- If you are not yet certified, request the certifying organization to submit a letter verifying your eligibility to take the examination.
+- If not yet certified, request a letter from your certifying organization to verify your eligibility to take the examination to submit.

-Do not begin employment until you are assigned a temporary permit number.
+Do not begin orientation or employment until you are assigned a temporary permit number.